 Eating too fast

 If your dog tends to gobble up his dinner in no time flat, this could be contributing to your dog’s flatulence.
 The same is true for humans, as a matter of fact.
 Just why does all that chomping lead to post-prandial tooting?
 The phenomenon is called aerophagia, or air entering the stomach while eating or drinking, and it’s one major cause of gas.

 Try placing a tennis ball in the middle of your dog’s dish to slow him down.

 To counter this, you can try placing a tennis ball in the middle of your dog’s dish to slow him down.
-Puzzle feeders can also help to pace your dog, not to mention add a little challenge to dinner.
+Puzzle feeders like this popular interactive bowl can also help to pace your dog, not to mention add a little challenge to dinner.

 The top three strategies for reducing flatulence in your dog are most effective in combination.

 - Switching your dog’s diet

 - Additives like pumpkin (for digestion) or charcoal dog treats

 Experts agree that diet is the number one cause of gas, so it’s the first place to look when you’re trying to alleviate your dog’s tummy troubles.
 Consult with your vet before making a switch, and do your research.
 Look beyond marketing hype to discover what’s really on the label, and look for less processed ingredients, fewer carbs, and whole, quality proteins.

 Exercise helps before or after a meal because it gets your dog’s whole body moving, including the digestive tract.
 Researchers note that dogs who exercise more have less gas.
 They acknowledge that the research doesn’t recommend a certain time of day for that exercise.
 I like to go after dinner, as a good walk also helps us both sleep better.